-1 Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
-If yes, provide details in the following format?
+Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
+If yes, provide details in the following

-NIC Code Name of Product/ Service % of total Turnovercontributed Boundary for which the Life Cycle Perspective / Assessment wasconducted Whether conducted byindependent externalagency (Yes/No) Results communicatedin public domain (Yes/No) If yes, providethe web-link.
-Not Applicable
+Name of Boundary for which the Whether conducted Results communicatedin NIC % of total Product/ public domain (Yes/No) If Life Cycle Perspective / byindependent Turnovercontributed Code Service Assessment wasconducted externalagency (Yes/No) yes, providethe web-link.

-2 If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.
+If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.